0xor1/gorillaseed/README.md

 ##Common Tasks

-There is a grunt task to cover all the basic requirements of development:
+There is a grunt task to cover all the basic requirements of development, run the following commands as `grunt <cmd>`:

-//TBC
+* `buildServer` will build the server and copy the resulting server.exe to `build\server`
+* `buildClient` will write the index.html file to `build\client` with the compiled and minified js inlined and stripped of its amd loading code
+* `buildAll` is a convenience command that simply chains the above commands.

+...More coming soon...